arantespp/arantespp.com/posts/articles/what-a-business-need.md

 - Must have customers that want to pay for that solution.
 Also called market.

+If you want to have outsized potential, you have to either be in a small, but rapidly growing market, or in a large existing that can be resegmented.

 ## Business

 - Must have a business plan to match resources allocation and the price that your customer would pay.

   - Make the business sustainable, including high profits.

+How do you make money?
+What is the key insights you've figured out that other people haven't?

 ## Resources